AdamLien/dify-mcp-client/README.md

 > ReAct while loop is as they are

-## Useful GitHub branch for developers
+## Useful GitHub repositories for developers

 #### Dify Plugin SDKs
 https://github.com/langgenius/dify-plugin-sdks